-In the first installment we examined the evolution of the common interest development movement through the early 1960s, the point which arguably marks the beginning of the modern homeowners association (HOA) in America.
+In the first installment we examined the evolution of the common interest development movement through the early 1960s, the point which arguably marks the beginning of the modern homeowner association (HOA) in America.
 We learned that the genesis of privatized residential government began with the publication of Ebenezer Howard’s 1902 book Garden Cities of To-morrow, which was a revised edition of Howard’s 1898 publication To-morrow: A Peaceful Path to Reform.

 Fast forward sixty years to 1962 and we find perhaps 500 HOAs scattered around the country according to author Evan McKenzie, who has documented the meteoric rise of private residential governance in his landmark book, Privatopia (Yale University Press, 1994).
 By this time planners, developers and bureaucrats were anxious to find ways to reduce the cost of development and the municipal maintenance costs anticipated for thousands of new subdivisions that were needed to satisfy the demand for housing that had been steadily increasing since the end of World War II.